-ECCU launched a new, individual, whole-of life policy, Death Benefit Plus, in December 2020 to a select few credit unions.
-This aims to provide funeral expenses oriented, or other end of life expenses, cover to credit union members at their own expense.
-Full launch to all affiliated credit unions in the Republic of Ireland is expected to take place following review of the first phase of rollout during 2021.
-The volume of business transacted during 2020 was not material.
+ECCU launched a new, individual, whole-of life policy, Death Benefit Plus, in December 2020.
+This aims to provide cover for funeral or other end of life expenses to credit union members at their own expense.
+The volume of this business transacted during 2021 was not material.